buschmais/software-analytics-starter/README.md

 ## Example Project

 This starter uses the shopizer e-Commerce Shop System (Version 2.12.0) for analysis.
 It was only modified in the way that jQAssistant was added.
 The link to the fork can be found in the "resources" section.

+The analytics notebooks are structured based on the Software Analytics Canvas created by Markus Harrer.
+The link to his blog post can be found in the "resources" section.

 ## How to Use